naxl/tray/README.md

 1. Extract the downloaded ZIP file if git clone.
 2. Run `Tray.exe` to directly launch the systray, it acts as a shortcut.
 3. THE APP EXITS AUTOMATICALLY, and won't keep running in the background.
-It's a Run-Once tool!
+It's a ONCLICK run tool!

 ## Contributing